bright/new-www/src/mdData/jobs/senior-frontend-developer.md

 ## What We Are Looking For

-* positive attitude
-* excellent problem solving and analytical thinking skills
 * at least 3-4 years of commercial programming experience
 * very good working knowledge and deep understanding of JavaScript/TypeScript
-* understanding of HTML and CSS
-* experience with development in React
+* solid experience with development in React
 * very good command of Polish & English (both written and spoken)
+* positive attitude as well as excellent problem solving and analytical thinking skills

 ## We Would Also Appreciate If You Have

 * familiarity with AWS or other Cloud providers
 * experience with development in Node.js and PostgreSQL
 * familiarity with Docker
-* familiarity with Agile and Lean methodologies